Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Introduction

 Not long ago, Halder et al. \cite{Halder19} introduced the concept of local irreduciblity, which is a stronger form of local indistinguishability.
-A set of orthogonal multipartite quantum states is said to be locally irreducible if one cannot eleminate one or more states from the whole set, on restriction that only orthogonality-preserving local measurements are allowed.
+A set of orthogonal multipartite quantum states is said to be locally irreducible if one cannot eleminate one or more states from the whole set, with the restriction that only orthogonality-preserving local measurements are allowed.
 They revealed the phenomenon of ``strong nonlocality without entanglement'', which is a nontrivial generation of Bennett's nonlocality without entanglement \cite{Bennett99}.
 Strong nonlocality of a set of orthogonal multipartite quantum states refers to local irreducibility of these states through every bipartition of the subsystems and the authors of \cite{Halder19} presented the first examples of strong nonlocal sets of product states in $\mathbb{C}^3 \otimes \mathbb{C}^3 \otimes \mathbb{C}^3$ and $\mathbb{C}^4 \otimes \mathbb{C}^4 \otimes \mathbb{C}^4$.
-After that, much attention have been paid to study the strong nonlocality of multipartite quantum states \cite{Zhang19,Yuan20,Shi20,Wang21,Shi22,Shi2022,Bandyopadhyay21,Li22}.
-In \cite{Shi20}, the authors constructed sets of strongly nonlocal entangled states in tripartite system $\mathbb{C}^d \otimes \mathbb{C}^d \otimes \mathbb{C}^d$ for $d \geq 3$, but the entangled states therein are not genuinely entangled.
-Soon after, Wang et al. successfully constructed strongly nonlocal sets with genuine multipartite entanglement by relating the strong nonlocality of these special sets to the connectivities of some graphs \cite{Wang21}.
-They constructed strongly nonlocal sets of genuinely entangled states in tripartite system $\mathbb{C}^d \otimes \mathbb{C}^d \otimes \mathbb{C}^d$ where $d \geq 3$, with cardinality $d^3 - (d-2)^3$ (resp. $d^3 - (d-2)^3 + 2$) when $d$ is odd (resp. even).
-In \cite{Rout19}, Rout et al. first discussed the concept of distinguishability-based genuine nonlocality (there the authors named it genuine nonlocality simply; we also adopt this abbreviation here and after sometimes when no ambiguity occurs): a set of orthogonal multipartite quantum states is said to be (distinguishability-based) genuinely nonlocal if the states are locally indistinguishable across any bipartition of the subsystems.
-Further in \cite{Li21,Rout21}, the authors constructed sets of multipartite product states which are genuinely nonlocal.
-Namely, they found genuine nonlocality without entanglement.
-This concept of multipartite nonlocality is weaker but more natural than strong nonlocality in the context of local distinguishability.
-It's obvious that strong nonlocality would imply genuine nonlocality \cite{Halder19}, yet in what extent the former is stronger than the latter, little is known.
+After that, much attention has been paid to study the strong nonlocality of multipartite quantum states \cite{Zhang19,Shi20,Gao,Gao2,Yuan20,Wang21,Shi22,Shi2022,Li22arxiv,Bandyopadhyay21,Li22}.
+In \cite{Yuan20}, the authors constructed $6(d-1)^2$ orthogonal product states in three-partite system $\mathbb{C}^d \otimes \mathbb{C}^d \otimes \mathbb{C}^d$ that is strongly nonlocal.
+Soon after, Wang et al. successfully constructed strongly nonlocal sets with genuine multipartite entanglement \cite{Wang21}.
+The strongly nonlocal sets they constructed are consisted of GHZ states in three-partite system $\mathbb{C}^d \otimes \mathbb{C}^d \otimes \mathbb{C}^d$ ($d \geq 3$) and have cardinality $d^3 - (d-2)^3$ ($d^3 - (d-2)^3 + 2$) when $d$ is odd (resp. even).
+Shi et al. gave more general results in $(\mathbb{C}^d)^{\otimes N} (N \geq 3)$, showing the existence of strongly nonlocal orthogonal entangled sets with size $d^N - (d-1)^N +1$ \cite{Shi22}.
+They also constructed $18$ strongly nonlocal genuine multipartite entangled states in $\mathbb{C}^3 \otimes \mathbb{C}^3 \otimes \mathbb{C}^3$, outperforming the former result of $19$ strongly nonlocal UPB in the same tripartite system \cite{Shi2022}.